When measuring your carbon footprint your will eventually come across the terms spend-based vs activity-based carbon accounting.

 The differences in the results highlight the importance of selecting an appropriate carbon accounting method based on the desired level of accuracy, granularity, and available data.
 Our carbon accounting platform can automate these calculations for you and will always select the right data.

-There isn’t a definitive answer to whether spend-based emissions are usually higher than those calculated using activity-based approaches.
-The differences in emissions estimates are largely depend on the specific situation, the sectors involved, and the accuracy of the underlying data.
+There isn’t a definitive answer to whether spend-based derived emissions are usually lower than those calculated using activity-based approaches.
+The differences in emissions estimates largely depend on the specific situation, the sectors involved, and the accuracy of the underlying data.

 While raw materials like steel often yield higher activity-based than spend-based emissions, there are some examples of high-value goods where this is not the case.

-We hope you now have a much better understanding of the differences between the different carbon accounting approaches
+We hope you now have a much better understanding of the differences between spend-based and activity-based carbon accounting.
+We also showed you how Reegy’s hybrid approach gets you more accurate results even faster.

 If you want to skip the hassle of doing these calculations manually or trying to obtain accurate emission factors for each activity in your operations, let’s talk and see how we can automate this process for you!